Windows 7 Alt+Tab won't stay on top or stick

 - Outdated video card drivers can sometimes cause this issue to occur.
 Check for updated video card drivers from the manufacturer of your video card or the computer manufacturer.
 If newer drivers are available, download and install those drivers, then restart your computer.

 - A defective keyboard can sometimes cause this issue to occur.
 Connect another working keyboard to your computer and test if the issue still occurs.
-If the issue is resolved, the original keyboard is likely at fault and has something wrong with it, causing issues with the Alt+Tab functionality.
+If the issue is resolved, the original keyboard is likely at fault, causing issues with the Alt+Tab functionality.

 - Corrupt Windows system files could potentially cause an issue like this to occur.
 To fix corrupt system files, you can try restoring Windows back to an earlier copy, before the problem started to occur.